Local Government New Zealand: LGNZ Excellence Awards

 LGNZ Excellence Awards are annual awards starting from 2014 that to recognise local government projects within communities.
 In 2014 LGNZ President Lawrence Yule said, “These awards give national recognition to the strong impact projects driven by local authorities can have through community, infrastructure and economic development.”

 There are four categories: Environmental Well-being, Economic Well-being, Social Well-being and Cultural Well-being with local authorities submitting award applications.
 In 2021, the awards were judged by Dame Kerry Prendergast, diplomat Sir Maarten Wevers, and think tank director Dr. Oliver Hartwich.

+Views and positions

+Māori wards and constituencies

+LGNZ has opposed holding referendums on Māori wards and constituencies.
+In May 2024, LGNZ President and Mayor of Selwyn Sam Broughton along with 53 other mayors and regional council chairs including Mayor of Palmerston North Grant Smith, Mayor of Central Otago Tim Cadogan, Mayor of Wellington Tory Whanau and Mayor of Dunedin Jules Radich issued a joint letter describing the Sixth National Government's proposed law requiring local councils to hold referendums on having Māori wards and constituencies as "an overreach on local decision-making."
+In response, the Local Government Minister Simeon Brown along with New Zealand First leader Winston Peters and ACT Party David Seymour defended the proposed legislation as a restoration of democracy and said that New Zealanders had voted for change during the 2023 New Zealand general election.

+Extending terms

+In February 2025, LGNZ voiced support for extending both the local government and parliamentary term from three to four years.
+LGNZ's President Broughton said that a four-year term would "end up with a whole lot less waste and wasted time and public money in the system, and means that we can have some long-term thinking - particularly when it involves infrastructure planning and investment."